tatanpoker09/Journey/README.md

 # Journey
 Journey is a NLP-Powered Developer assistant

-Using on the powerful Natural Language Processing library [Mindmeld](https://github.com/cisco/mindmeld), this projects aims to assist a software developer with the most powerful tools.
-Using a telegram bot interface, you can use Journey to easily set up the base files for your next project, based on your custom needs.
-This can be extended through scriptable templates.
+While the project still doesn't have an NLP engine, there are ideas on using either [Rhino](https://picovoice.ai/platform/rhino/) speech to intent or [rasa](https://rasa.com/).
+Contributions on any of these are welcome!
+This projects aims to assist a people with the most powerful tools, in their day to day life.
+Using a any possible interface, such as telegram, you can use Journey to integrate with your day-to-day utilities, even your own PC.
+Both human input interfaces (called channels) output interfaces (called integrations) can be extended through scriptable templates in the **channels** and **integrations** folders respectively.

+# How to run the project?

-Planned features:
+## Planned features:
-- Speech to text using [Porcupine](https://github.com/Picovoice/porcupine) and [Vosk](https://alphacephei.com/vosk/) or other cloud solutions.
+- Speech to text channel using [Porcupine](https://github.com/Picovoice/porcupine) and [Vosk](https://alphacephei.com/vosk/) or other cloud solutions.
+- NLP Engine with [Rhino](https://picovoice.ai/platform/rhino/) and/or [rasa](https://rasa.com/) (customizable as to which solution is being used)
-- Visual GUI configuration through a website (configurate things like the speech to text engine, the project templates installed, the language in use or the modules installed.
+- Visual GUI configuration through a frontend (configurate things like the speech to text engine, the project templates installed, the language in use or the modules installed).
+- An integration API to build your own integrations.
+- A channel API to build your own channels.
-- Capabilities to order pizza through the Journey assistant
+- Capabilities to order pizza(?) through the Journey assistant
 - Extend the Journey assistant for trello-management (create new cards/move them when done?)
 - Extend the Journey assistant as a music player?
 - Connect the Journey assistant to cortana